Shiva0074/may011py/README.md

 # may011py

-# ~1st attempt to build a telegram bot in Python
+# This is a Telegram bot in build using Python